rmrk-team/evm/docs/RMRK/nestable/IRMRKNestable.md

 Used to burn a given token.

-*When a token is burned, all of its child tokens are recursively burned as well.When specifying the maximum recursive burns, the execution will be reverted if there are more children to be  burned.Setting the `maxRecursiveBurn` value to 0 will only attempt to burn the specified token and revert if there  are any child tokens present.*
+*When a token is burned, all of its child tokens are recursively burned as well.When specifying the maximum recursive burns, the execution will be reverted if there are more children to be  burned.Setting the `maxRecursiveBurn` value to 0 will only attempt to burn the specified token and revert if there  are any child tokens present.The approvals are cleared when the token is burned.Requirements:  - `tokenId` must exist.Emits a {Transfer} event.*

 #### Parameters